In the Kitch

 For the Strawberry Simple Syrup

-2. Simmer.
-Reduce the heat to medium-low and simmer for 20 minutes.
+Step #1.
+Simmer.
+Bring the strawberries, sugar and water to a boil in a saucepan.
+Reduce the heat and simmer for 20 minutes.

 Because of its Cuban roots, it makes sense to pair the strawberry mojito mocktail with Cuban food.
 Cuban food has a mix of Spanish and African cuisine influences, specifically in its techniques, sauces and spices.

 A dish like mojo criollo would be a great dish to have with the mojito because of its use of orange juice and garlic, a mix of sweet and savory.
-It’s a popular sauce served over proteins.
+It's a popular sauce served over many proteins including chicken, pork, beef and seafood.

 For something simpler, try other dishes like rice and beans, escalivada (Spanish grilled vegetables) and slow-cooked meat (like these slow cooker pulled pork burgers).